nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Function Arguments

-ALl of the functtions are called in order to implement the pipeline and gets the results that are mentioned above.
+Step 14: Call the functions in order to implement the pipeline and get the results that are mentioned above.

 ```Python
 if __name__ == '__main__':